poopr/poopr/README.md

 What if I told you: "There is an app for that!"

 Introducing Poopr!
-A *meticulously designed* app, part of the sharing economy.
+A *meticulously designed* app, part of the sharing economy, potentially leveraging [blockchain technologies](https://github.com/poopr/poopr/issues/5).
 Now anyone can rent out their bathroom with just the click of a button.
 And anyone with urgent needs can look up nearby bathrooms, ready to be shared.
 It is a match made in heaven.